sahilsk/BackendsUpdater/README.md

 Getting started
 ---------------

-Copy _backendUpdater_ to /etc/init.d and rename it to something meaningful.
+Copy _init_ to /etc/init.d and rename it to something meaningful.
 Then edit the script and enter that name after _Provides:_
 (between _### BEGIN INIT INFO_ and _### END INIT INFO_).